jordyorel/Orus-lang-Stack-based-VM/docs/LANGUAGE.md

 - `void` – absence of a return value
 - `nil` – explicit nil literal

-Integer literals are typed automatically based on their value.
-Numbers that fit within the 32‑bit signed range become `i32`.
-Larger values up to the 64‑bit signed limit become `i64`.
-Values beyond that are treated as `u64`.
-Append a trailing `u` to force an unsigned type (`u32` or `u64`).
+Integer literals default to `i32` when the value fits in 32 bits.
+Larger values up to the 64‑bit signed limit become `i64` and anything beyond that uses `u64`.
+Append a trailing `u` or an explicit suffix such as `i32`, `i64`, `u32`, `u64` or `f64` to choose the exact type.

 ```orus
 let flag: bool = true
 let text = "hello"       // type inference
 ```

-Numeric types never convert implicitly.
-Use `as` to cast:
+Numeric types never convert implicitly except when calling a function.
+When a value is passed to a function or builtin, it will automatically be converted to the parameter's numeric type if possible.
+In all other contexts use `as` to cast explicitly:

 ```orus
 let a: i32 = -5